cleancodelover/book-store/README.md

 In the BookStore.API, there is a folder called "Logs", there you find all the logs sorted by date.

-I utilize Dependency Injection, neatly abstracted things, modularize the application.
+I utilize Dependency Injection, neatly abstracted functionalities to ensure horizontal scalability, modular, maximum reusability and modularity.

-I Kept everything, module, simple and understandable.
+I Kept everything modular, simple and understandable.
 I utilize Microsoft Identity for authentication and jwt token for authorization.

 # Follow me steadily let me explain.